ccao-data/model-res-avm/README.md

 stand-alone script) or as part of the overall pipeline (with [DVC](#using-dvc)) as long as the dependencies for the stage exist.

-> \[!NOTE\] For a full technical breakdown of each stage, including
+> :warning: NOTE: For a full technical breakdown of each stage,
-> dependencies, outputs, parameters, and more, see
+> including dependencies, outputs, parameters, and more, see
 > [dvc.yaml](./dvc.yaml)

 0.  **Ingest**: Pull prepared data from the CCAO’s Athena database.
 This